RedHatRanger/RHCE9Vagrant/rhce-practice-questions/00_OFFICIAL_RED_HAT_PRACTICE_LAB.md

+## Choose which configuration you want to start with:
-Link to the Hands-on interactive lab by Red Hat: \
+### Link to the Hands-on Interactive lab by Red Hat: \
-<a href="https://developers.redhat.com/learning/learn:ansible:yaml-essentials-ansible/resource/resources:hands-interactive-lab-and-helpful-resources">START HERE:</a>
+<a href="https://developers.redhat.com/learning/learn:ansible:yaml-essentials-ansible/resource/resources:hands-interactive-lab-and-helpful-resources">START HERE OPTION#1::</a> \
+### If you want to setup Ansible yourself on your own VMs: \

 ```
 ### Copy and paste these lines of code to setup your system in a flash ###